-The question “Can my partner change?” is undoubtedly at the front of a person’s mind if they’re in a relationship with an abusive partner.
-There are many obstacles to leaving an abusive relationship, or reasons to want to stay.
-It only follows that we often desperately hope our partner changes their ways.
 While there’s no consensus on whether or not abusive partners can truly change, we know that some people do, but only when they genuinely want to change and devote themselves to doing so.

 As we’ve been discussing in our Behind the Screens series, mobile devices and computers can become tools for an abusive partner to manipulate, control, and shame a victim.
 They can also be used to spy.

 Gaslighting is an extremely effective form of emotional abuse that causes a victim to question their own feelings, instincts, and sanity, which gives the abusive partner a lot of power.

 If you are in an abusive relationship and are in the process of taking (or deciding to take) legal action against your abusive partner, documentation of your partner’s abusive behaviors can be an important component of your case.